yesihaveidea/myrtille/DOCUMENTATION.md

 ## Print document
 From version 1.9.0, myrtille does support local or network printing through a pdf virtual printer, "**Myrtille PDF**", installed on the gateway.
 This feature can be disabled into bin/Myrtille.Services.exe.config ("FreeRDPPdfPrinter" key).
 It works like any other printer, using the print feature of your application.
-The resulting pdf is then downloaded to the browser and can be opened/saved/printed from there.
+The resulting pdf is downloaded to the browser and can be opened/saved/printed from there.
 It can also work standalone (without myrtille integration).
-If used directly on the gateway, or through a network/redirection, it will ask for the pdf output location (to change that default behavior, see bin/Myrtille.Printer.exe.config).
+If used directly on the gateway (without the "redirected" suffix), or as a network printer, it will ask for the pdf output location (to change that default behavior, see bin/Myrtille.Printer.exe.config).

 Alternatively, on Windows 10 / Server 2016, Windows provides a "Microsoft Print to PDF" printer.
 You can thus create a pdf on the remote server then download it (using the file transfer), but it implies an additional step.